SQA Highers and Advanced Highers

 You are required to show breadth of study in achievement in your qualifications.
 This is to demonstrate that you will have the ability to cope with the variety and volume of study that will be expected of you in your first and subsequent years.

-If you are re-sitting Highers over more than one set of exams you may still be considered, but any offer we make may be based on grades above those usually required.
-For Medicine and Veterinary Medicine, only your first attempt at each subject will be considered unless there are extenuating circumstances.
+If you are re-sitting Highers to improve your grades you may still be considered, but any offer we make may be based on grades above those usually required.
+For medicine and veterinary medicine, only your first attempt at each subject will be considered unless there are extenuating circumstances, and you have sought approval to apply from the relevant admissions team.

 Taking Highers early